badlydrawnrob/anki-child-theme/source/themes/cards/missing/missing-stripped.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# What kind of function do we call this?
-What will it output?
+# What do we call this?

 <!-- -------------------------------------------------------------------------